Full-service payroll, built for review

 Access controlEmployer, advisor, worker, support, and agent roles need scoped permissions and reviewable activity.

-Data minimizationVerification should expose the minimum necessary evidence while keeping private payroll data off public rails.
+Data minimizationVerification exposes the minimum necessary evidence while keeping private payroll data off public rails.

 Switching payroll without losing the year.